Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 ### Area 1: Foyer
 > [!recite|clean no-t]
 >	Decorative pillars extend the length of this imposing marble entryway.
-A semicircular arch frames the doorway at the end of the hall, and embellished panels decorate the ceiling.
+A semi-circular arch frames the doorway at the end of the hall, and embellished panels decorate the ceiling.
 An attendant sells tickets to the museum at a desk on the western wall of the foyer.
 >^Area1

 - Tickets cost 4gp a person for a day pass.
 - The attendant hands a brochure to each guest with their ticket.
 Give your players a copy of the brochure handout included with this module.
 The brochure contains a map of the galleries and a schedule of upcoming events.
 These are:
 	- An afternoon seminar on the first day taught by the head curator of the museum.
 Meets at 4pm in the Arcane Calligraphy gallery.
-	- A sketch-and-sip event in the evening of the second day, held in the museum cafe under the frescoes.
+	- A sketch-and-sip event in the evening of the second day, held in the museum café under the frescoes.
 	- A fundraising gala held after hours on the third day.
 A ticketed black-tie event.
 - The attendant informs all guests that no weapons, magic, food or drink are allowed in the galleries.
 Any characters with visible weapons are asked to leave them at the front desk.
 - If asked about exhibits with books, the attendant (or any other employee) responds that books can be found in the [[#Arcane Calligraphy]], [[#Library]] or incorporated into several other exhibits.
-- One museum guard and one wizard guard stand at the entrance to the exhibits.
-The wizard guard has a gem of seeing that they use on anyone who appears suspicious.
+- One [[Museum Guard]] and one [[Wizard Guard]] stand at the entrance to the exhibits.
+The [[Wizard Guard]] has a gem of seeing that they use on anyone who appears suspicious.
 - At night, the front door is secured with a lock and sliding deadbolt.
 Using thieves' tools, a character can pick the lock with a successful DC 16 Dexterity (Sleight of Hand) check.
 The deadbolt can be moved with mage hand or similar.

 ### Area 2: Frescoes
 > [!recite|clean no-t]
->	Swathes of color break up the marble walls of this room.
+>	Swathes of colour break up the marble walls of this room.
 Behind glass, plaster panels show muscular figures in blues, browns, and gold.
-Their gauzy clothes leave litlte anatomy to the imagination, and they are frozen in poses of combat, supplication, and romance.
+Their gauzy clothes leave little anatomy to the imagination, and they are frozen in poses of combat, supplication, and romance.
 >^Area2
-- One **Wizard Guard** stands in this room in both day and night.
+- One [[Wizard Guard]] stands in this room in both day and night.
 - If a character examines the exhibits more closely:

 > [!recite|clean no-t]